CCRSF-IFX/SF_biocontainer/docs/snakemake_opt4singularity.md

-The configuration of snakemake command for singularity is recommended to set up in `profile/slurm/config.v8+.yaml`:
+The configuration of snakemake command for singularity is recommended to be set up in `profile/slurm/config.v8+.yaml`:

 ```
 use-singularity: True